Bryan-2680/Cybersecurity-GRC-portfolio/projects/incident-response/incident-report.md

 ## 5. Investigation & Root Cause Analysis
 Initial investigation involved reviewing system logs and transaction records.

-The root cause was identified as a configuration issue affecting message processing and validation, which resulted in failed or unacknowledged transactions.
+The root cause was identified as a internal configuration issue affecting message processing and validation, which resulted in a failed transaction.

 ---